 On the non-CMS server, we have the capacity to enable our webmasters for cgiwrap to run scripts using Perl as well as PHP (after a review of their project proposal).
-We can provide access to a MySQL database and web-based access through PHPMyAdmin.
+We can provide access to a MariaDB database and web-based access through PHPMyAdmin.
 Please note, however, installations of php-based CMS applications (e.g. Drupal, Joomla), bulletin board, wiki or blog software (e.g. PMWiki, Mediawiki, Wordpress, etc.) are not permitted.
 SSI and SSL can be used.
 SCP may be used to transfer files as well as SFTP.
 Note, we do not support regular FTP, only SFTP.

 * Our version of PHP is "locked-down" for security purposes using Suhosin, an advanced protection system for PHP installations.
 We don't display any error messages, register_globals is turned off, and file uploads via the $_FILES global array are disabled.